eclipsesource/tabris-decorators/README.md

 ## Dependency Injection

-`@inject` together with `@injectable` and others allow for simple dependency injection.
+`@inject` together with `@injectable` allow for simple dependency injection.
 The type of the injection has to be a class, interfaces are not supported.
-However, abstract classes work, and classes can be used like interfaces in TypeScript, so most cases should be covered.
+However, abstract classes and classes merged with interfaces work.
+Since classes can be used like interfaces in TypeScript most cases should be covered.

 ### @inject